seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Enter Provost and POMPEY*

 **Provost**
 Come hither, sirrah.
-Can you cut off a man’s head?
+Can you cut off a man's head?

 **POMPEY**
 If the man be a bachelor, sir, I can; but if he be a
-married man, he’s his wife’s head, and I can never
+married man, he's his wife's head, and I can never
-cut off a woman’s head.
+cut off a woman's head.

 **Provost**
 Come, sir, leave me your snatches, and yield me a